masonictemple4/gofig/README.md

 3. `$ tmux list-panes -a -F "#{pane_id}|#{pane_index}|#{pane_title}|#{pane_height}|#{pane_width}|#{pane_current_path}|#{pane_layout}" -f "#{m:window.Name,#{window_name}}"`

+    > The output from here will largely depend on the

     This is potentially problematic, filtering on window name isn't enough because there can be more than 1 window with the same name, there can also be windows in other sessions with the same name.

     After calling this command it returns the `PanesFromString()` function output Which is just a slice of panes.

 Once the final command to `list-panes` completes technically, we should then resume the `ListSessions()` process,